| Maintainer | dneavesdev@pm.me |

 exceptions" (in Control.Exception) for an explanation of the problems with doing so.

-For catching exceptions in pure (non-IO
+For catching exceptions in pure (non-IO) expressions, see the

-function evaluate
+function evaluate.

 Note that due to Haskell's unspecified evaluation order, an